Pinaki82/crust/README.md

 */
 ```

-We could also declare the array of the above program as follows:
+We could also declare the array in the above program as follows:

 ```rust
 let a: [i32; 5] = [1, 2, 3, 4, 5];